 ~1490 Leonardo da Vinci notes that the side of a dust and smoke plume facing the Sun is far brighter than the other side.
+1874 John Aitken makes the first measurements of atmospheric aerosol number, discovers nucleation and the role of aerosols in liquid cloud formation.
 1908 Gustav Mie publishes in Annalen der Physik the solution to Maxwell equations for a homogeneous dielectric sphere.
-1971 Stephen Schneider and S.I.
-Rasool estimate in Science that anthropogenic aerosol cooling will dominate CO 2 warming.
-1980s Atsumu Ohmura reports sizeable decreases in solar radiation reaching the surface, a phenomenon later coined "global dimming" and linked to aerosol-radiation interactions.
+1978 Launch of the Advanced Very High Resolution Radiometer (AVHRR), which will provide the first daily views of aerosols over the global oceans.